English language levels (CEFR)

-Tracktest English Test uses the popular CEFR standard (Common European Framework of Reference for Languages).
-The six reference English levels are widely accepted as the global standard for grading an individual’s language proficiency.
+Tracktest English Test uses the popular CEFR standard (Common European Framework of Reference for Languages) for evaluation.
+The six reference English levels (A1, A2, B1, B2, C1, C2) are widely accepted as the global standard for grading an individual’s language proficiency.

 Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
-Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
+Can introduce themselves and others and can ask and answer questions about personal details such as where someone lives, people they know and things they have.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.Start the English beginner test A1

 Similar to Cambridge BULATS score 10-19, Young Learners English (YLE) Movers.

 Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in simple terms aspects of their background, immediate environment and matters in areas of immediate need.Start the elementary English test A2

 Similar to Cambridge KEY (KET) certificate, BULATS score 20-39, CLB/CELPIP 4, YLE Flyers.

 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst travelling in an area where the language is spoken.
 Can produce simple connected text on topics, which are familiar, or of personal interest.
 Can describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.Start the intermediate English test B1